Electric Vehicles - Frequently Asked Questions

 Recharging electric cars could be even easier with contactless charging.
 In 2009, Nissan unveiled an electromagnetic induction plate.
 To recharge, an electric vehicle merely needs to be parked at a spot with such a plate.

-In case of power grid failures or outages, the battery packs in electric cars could also power homes
+In case of power grid failures or outages, the battery packs in electric cars could also power homes.

 A book about the history of electric cars describes that electric cars have been around for more than a century.
 It tells how sellers in the past touted the electric car's easy operation and maintenance, pointing out that electric cars were "safe, silent and free from offensive odors, smoke and grease".
 And how one electric car manufacturer praised the electric motor as "clean, silent, free from vibrations, thoroughly reliable, easy of control, and produces no dirt or odor".